bgdbraba/bgdbraba.github.io/_pages/blog.md

 ---
 Hereafter, you may find some of my point of views, some summaries or other potentially interesting posts.

-Note that all of this represents my personal opinion only.
+Note that these blog posts represent my personal opinion only.
+{: .notice}